polski.directory

 Beginner

-• Literally "to bite oneself in the tongue."
-Means to bite one's tongue — to stop yourself from saying something you'd regret, to hold back words at the last …
+• Literally "to bite oneself in the tongue," this idiom means to bite one's tongue — to hold back something you want to say, usually because saying it would be …

 Beginner